 Gen 18:1 begins with the appearance of God to Abraham.
 The next verse describes Abraham lifting his eyes and seeing three men.
 Abraham runs towards the men and bows to them.
-In verse 3, Abraham addresses in the singular: 'My Lord (אדני), if it pleases you, do not go on past your servant'.
-Who is Abraham addressing?
-According to the Masorah, the word is vowelized אדנָי and is therefore clear that Abraham is speaking directly to God.
+In verse 3, Abraham addresses someone in the singular: ‘My Lord (אדני), if it pleases you, do not go on past your servant’.
+Whom is Abraham addressing?
+According to the Masorah, the word is vocalized אדנָי and is therefore clear that Abraham is speaking directly to God.
 He is beseeching Him to remain while he tends to his guests.
-However, if so, the narrative is quite convoluted, as in the next verse, verse 4, Abraham is clearly addressing his guests, offering them water to wash their legs and to sit under the tree.
-Another documented possibility offered is that Abraham is addressing his (singular) guest אדנִי, and as translated in the LXX, 'κύριε', 'my Lord'.
+If so, the narrative is quite convoluted, as in the next verse, verse 4, Abraham is clearly addressing his guests, offering them water to wash their legs and to sit under the tree.
+Another possibility offered is that Abraham is addressing his (singular) guest אדנִי, and as translated in the LXX, ‘κύριε’, ‘my Lord’.
 The problem with this solution is that the verbs in the verse are in the singular, and not in the plural, as would be expected.
 Some have suggested that Abraham was addressing himself to the most senior member of the group.
 Yet, even so, how does Abraham’s theophany in the opening verse, verse 1, fit into the larger narrative?

-The reading of verse 3 as a non-holy name is also documented in the SP, where the entire verse in explicitly reframed in plural: 'ויאמר אדני אם נא מצאתי חן בעיניכם אל תעברו מעל עבדכם'.
-According to the rewritten description of this story in the Book of Jubilees and Josephus, it is clear that these exegetes understood that Abraham is addressing his guests and not God.
-Therefore, Masekhet Sefer Torah reflects here an ancient tradition documented in different sources.
+The reading of verse 3 as a non-sacred name is also documented in the Samaritan Pentateuch, where the entire verse is explicitly reframed in plural: ‘ויאמר אדני אם נא מצאתי חן בעיניכם אל תעברו מעל עבדכם’.
+Also in the recountings of this story in the Book of Jubilees and Josephus, it is clear that Abraham is addressing his guests and not God.
+Masekhet Sefer Torah reflects here an ancient tradition documented in different sources.

-But the widespread rabbinic understanding is different.
+Nevertheless, the widespread Rabbinic understanding is different.
 According to this reading, in verse 3, Abraham is addressing the Lord and asking that he be allowed to take leave from Him in order to welcome his guests.
-The classic Aramaic translations represent this approach: 'I beseech before you, O Lord, if now I have found grace and favor in your sight, let not the Glory of your Shkinah go up from your servant' (Tg.
+The classic Aramaic translations represent this approach: ‘I beseech before you, O Lord, if now I have found grace and favor in your sight, let not the glory of your Shekhinah go up from your servant’ (Tg.
 Ps-J.).
 God grants Abraham’s request and his focus shifts from theophany to hospitality.
-Later, after their departure, Abraham returns his attention to God: 'The men turned away and went toward Sodom, but Abraham remained standing before the Lord' (Gen 18:22).
-These two readings seem to solve not just the problematic plot line, but they also draw a line between God's revelation and the visit of the three angels.
+Later, after their departure, Abraham returns his attention to God: ‘The men turned away and went towards Sodom, but Abraham remained standing before the Lord’ (Gen 18:22).
+This interpretation not only makes sense of the problematic plot line, it also draws a line between God’s revelation and the visit of the three angels.

-But there was another, more complexed reading.
-This reading is discussed in Philo.
+Philo offers another, more complex reading.
 According to him, there are two aspects to the story.
 First, he does not reject the factual nature of the story; Abraham saw three men and invited them to his tent.
-Philo here corresponds to the sources discussed above.
-In addition, there is the allegorical meaning, where these three persons are profound metaphysical symbols regarding the nature of God.
-A similar reading was developed later by Justin Martyr in the discussion.
-Justin focused his argument against the Jewish interpretation that: "God appeared to him, before the vision of the three men.
-Furthermore, those three whom the Word calls men were angels" (Justin Martyr, Dialogue, §56, ed.
+Philo’s reading here matches that of the sources discussed above.
+He claims that there is an additional, allegorical meaning, where these three persons are profound metaphysical symbols regarding the nature of God.
+A similar reading was developed later by Justin Martyr.
+Justin focused his argument against the Jewish interpretation: ‘God appeared to him, before the vision of the three men.
+Furthermore, those three whom the Word calls men were angels’ (Justin Martyr, Dialogue, §56, ed.
 Falls, 232).
 This interpretation is indeed represented in the traditions that we have absorbed above.
 According to him: